spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block infoBox "Info" %}

-To be able to represent and display gift cards as products in your shop, you need to import some data into your database depending on your project configuration and needs.
-The following list contains the points which can be used to get the idea of what gift card related data you might want to use:
+To represent and display gift cards as products in your shop, you need to import some data into your database depending on your project configuration and needs.
+The following list contains the points that can be used to get the idea of what gift card related data you might want to use:
-* **Product Attribute Key** to create a gift card "value" super attribute that defines gift card variants.
+* **Product Attribute Key** to create a gift card `value` super attribute that defines gift card variants.
 * **Abstract Product** that represents gift cards in your catalog.
 * **Abstract Product Store Relation** to manage store-specific gift cards.
 * **Concrete Product** that represents gift cards with a specific price value.